 Siena students preparing for the study of medicine, dentistry and most other health professions careers normally major in one of the sciences.
-The minimum undergraduate course requirements for entry into most medical or dental school include: General Biology I and II, General Chemistry I, General Chemistry II, Organic Chemistry I and II, General Physics IA (or I) and IIA (or II), Calculus IA (or I) and Calculus IIA (or II), and one year of college-level English.
+The minimum undergraduate course requirements for entry into most medical or dental school include: General Biology I and II, General Chemistry I and II, Organic Chemistry I and II, General Physics IA (or I) and IIA (or II), Calculus IA (or I) and Calculus IIA (or II), and one year of college-level English.
 Students in any of the science majors can accommodate these 40 credits of science within their degree program.
 Additional Biology courses (ex.
-Cell Biology, Genetics, Physiology and Biochemistry) are strongly recommended.
+Cell Biology, Genetics, Physiology and Biochemistry) are strongly recommended and required by some schools.